GreptimeTeam/docs/docs/getting-started/overview.md

 ## Create table

+**Note: GreptimeDB provides schemaless writing that you don't need to create table manually with other protocols.
+See [write data](/user-guide/write-data.md).**

+Now we create a table via MySQL.
 Let's start by creating the `system_metrics` table which contains system resource metrics, including CPU/memory/disk usage.
 The data is scraped every 5 seconds.

 ``` sql
 CREATE TABLE IF NOT EXISTS system_metrics (